mosaic-design-system/docs/src/guidelines/accessibility.md

       * Copy is written as short and simply as possible in an inclusive manner.
 Please refer to the [Style Guide](/guidelines/style-guide) for more information.

       * The link to access the product hub uses the correct icon and is displayed in a way that follows good colour contrast.

+      * All these guidelines need to be met by the next time you review your accessibility statement or within one year of implementing Mosaic.
+Please ensure that your position regarding  these guidelines are explained within your accessibly statement.
 ---